networktocode/schema-enforcer/docs/mapping_data_files_to_schemas.md

 ./hostvars/chi-beijing-rt1/dns.yml                 ['schemas/dns_servers']
 ```

-While automapping is the easiest mapping mechanism to get started with, you may wish to turn it off in favor of using one of the mechanisms elucidated below.
-To do so, you can put the following configuration into a `pyproject.toml` file at the root of the path in which your schema files and data files exist.
+While automapping is the easiest mapping mechanism to get started with, it can be beneficial to turn it off in favor of using one of the mechanisms described below.
+To do so, the following configuration can be put in a `pyproject.toml` file at the root of the path in which the schema and data files exist.

 ```cli
 tree